 A. Complete a Canadian Common CV

-- The Nominated Principal Applicant and all Principal Applicants are required to submit a CIHR Project Biosketch CV, using the Canadian Common CV (CCV) interface, whether they are an Independent Researcher or Knowledge User.
+- All applicants (Nominated Principal Applicant, Principal Applicants and Co-Applicants) are required to submit a CIHR Biosketch CV, using the Canadian Common CV (CCV) interface, whether they are an Independent Researcher or Knowledge User.

 - Log in to the Common CV (CCV) system.